 - Changes in bowel or bladder habits (unable to go to the toilet or unable to control going to the toilet)

 - Loss of feeling at the base of the back in the “saddle” area (called “saddle anaesthesia”)

 There are many different types of therapists who claim a special interest in treating back pain including Chiropractors, Osteopaths, Physiotherapists, Sports Therapists and Massage Therapists.
 There are good and not so good in all professions so finding a doctor or physical therapist you trust and get results from is probably more important than any specific type of therapy.

 Read more on types of therapist.

-Sciatic is a symptom, not a diagnosis of a particular injury.
-Sciatica pain usually but not always starts with acute low back pain which radiatwa into the buttocks, back of the thigh and legs.
+Sciatica is a symptom, not a diagnosis of a particular injury.
+Sciatica pain usually, but not always starts with acute low back pain which radiates into the buttocks, back of the thigh and legs.
 Sciatic pain may be sharp or acute and be accompanied by tingling, pins and needles or numbness.
-It is often triggered by a minor movement such as bending over to pick something up and often made worse by sitting, coughing or sneezing.
-A slipped disc (prolapsed disc) is a common cause of sciatic pain but there are a number of others.
+It is often triggered by a minor movement, such as bending over to pick something up and often made worse by sitting, coughing or sneezing.
+A slipped disc (prolapsed disc) is a common cause of sciatic pain, but there are a number of others.

 Read more on sciatic pain.